joltwallet/esp_littlefs/README.md

 Also see the comments in `include/esp_littlefs.h`

+Slight differences between this configuration and SPIFFS's configuration is in the `esp_vfs_littlefs_conf_t`:

+1. `max_files` field doesn't exist since we removed the file limit, thanks to @X-Ryl669

+2. `partition_label` is not allowed to be `NULL`.
+You must specify the partition name from your partition table.
+This is because there isn't a define `littlefs` partition subtype in `esp-idf`.
+The subtype doesn't matter.

 # Performance

 Here are some naive benchmarks to give a vague indicator on performance.